 The 2021 finalists are a powerful symbol of an industry that continues to challenge itself to deliver better places.
 We celebrate their positive impact today and the enduring legacy they create for tomorrow.

-Winners will be announced at the 2021 Property Council New Zealand Rider Levett Bucknall Property Industry Awards to be held in Auckland on Friday 29 October 2021.
+Winners will be announced at the 2021 Property Council New Zealand Rider Levett Bucknall Property Industry Awards on 24 November.